 The deduction for anticipated operating costs for licence fees received in 2018–2019, including the 1.5% for the Cultural Fund, is 14.5%.

-All deductions, exception that for the artists’ resale royalty scheme and payments from Screenrights for artworks, include the 1.5% contribution to the Cultural Fund.
+All deductions, except that for the artists’ resale royalty scheme and payments from Screenrights for artworks, include the 1.5% contribution to the Cultural Fund.

 The deductions from fees distributed in 2017–18 ranged from 10% to 16.29% (depending on the source of licence fees and when we received them), including the 1.5% Cultural Fund contribution.
 There is a detailed list in our 2018 annual report.